What does discipleship look like in this season of Corona-tide?

 I cannot save David and Anna from their circumstances or their choices.
 I can, however, tend to my own spiritual TLC, which is particularly necessary in this season of Corona-tide.
 Then I have the best “me” God created me to be and can offer myself to others—my own plus a few more—in partnership and in Christ’s love.

 lead coordinator for discipleship in the Reformed Church in America

 Bethany shares a real-time perspective of what practical discipleship looks and feels like in this particular season.
 Her encouragement to practice gentleness, compassion, and grace while avoiding “shoulds” and shame are powerful and pruning words for providing abundant fruit in any season.

 Bethany partners, parents, and pastors alongside her husband, Corstian, in Bucks County, Pennsylvania.
 They have 14-year-old twin boys and are proud soccer parents.
-Bethany has co-pastored the North and Southampton Reformed Church for 13 years, and this summer, she also became interim director of the church’s new Churchville Preschool.
+Bethany has co-pastored the North and Southampton Reformed Church for 13 years and served as the interim director of the church’s new Churchville Preschool.